HL7/phd/input/pagecontent/ProfileConsumers.md

 The required Patient.identifier entry contains an identifier.type using the [Table 0203 identifierType](http://terminology.hl7.org/CodeSystem/v2-0203) code system from HL7 v2.
 The code entry is generally "MR" for medical record number, but other likely entries are "LR" for local registry or "U" for unspecified identifier.
 The "U" is also used when handling a "John or Jane Doe" unknown patient.

 The identifier.value and identifier.system entries are used to quantify the entries of the given identifier.type.
-For example, the identifier.system might be the institutes' XDS.b assigning authority and the identifier.value the patient record number (also known as the patient identifier).
-See (IHE Cross-Enterprise Document Sharing)[https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html].
+For example, the identifier.system might be the institution's XDS.b assigning authority and the identifier.value the patient record number (also known as the patient identifier).
+See [IHE Cross-Enterprise Document Sharing](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html).

 Note that a medical record number is considered PHI in some jurisdictions and use cases.
 Even when the medical record number is not in itself PHI, the fact that the PHG's communication will convey both the MRN and health data could put the whole communication into the realm of PHI.